Card spending data

 - In March 2026, most spend categories saw growth vs 2025; led by Retail and Fuel.

-View the latest report
+View the latest reports

 Inbound card spending insights - Monthly report up to March 2026

-Explore the card spending data
+Explore the inbound card spending data

 About the data